Kashmir Singh: Release

-In 2008, the caretaker Human rights minister Ansar Burney spotted him while visiting the Lahore jail.
+In 2008, the caretaker human rights minister Ansar Burney spotted him while visiting the Lahore jail.
 Burney said that Singh became mentally disabled after his years in jail.
-He immediately put up his case with the Government of Pakistan that sought Singh's release.
+He immediately put up his case with the Government of Pakistan and sought Singh's release.
 He further added that he had "fought his case on humanitarian grounds as he [Singh] had spent 35 years in jail."

 On seeing this, President of Pakistan, Pervez Musharraf expressed shock and disbelief and accepted this mercy petition and ordered for release and repatriation of Singh to India.

 On 4 March 2008, he was released by Pakistan and entered India through the Wagah border amidst celebrations.